DiegoEMartinezZ/colorCrafter/README.md

 ## Thanks for watching 🎁

 - Any comments for improvement are more than welcome
-- Thnaks to [Jimmy](https://github.com/iDeerBoy), a good friend who helped me when I was stuck in the project.
+- Thanks to [Jimmy](https://github.com/iDeerBoy), a good friend who helped me when I was stuck in the project.
 And he made me code revisions whenever he could.